gdh1995/vimium-c/README.md

 Navigating to new pages:

-    o       Open URL, bookmark, or history entry, on an English letter "o" O       Open URL, bookmark, history entry in a new tab, on an English letter "O" b       Open bookmark
+    o       open URL, bookmark, or history entry, on an English letter "o" O       open URL, bookmark, history entry in a new tab, on an English letter "O" b       open bookmark
-    B       Open bookmark in a new tab
+    B       open bookmark in a new tab

 Using find: